-Logical operators in JavaScript allow us to work with boolean values (true or false) and perform comparison and condition combination operations.
+Logical operators in JavaScript allow us to work with boolean values (true or false) and perform comparison and combination operations on conditions.

 AND Operator (&&)

-The AND operator && returns true if both expressions it combines are true, and false in any other case.
+The AND operator && returns true if both expressions it combines are true, and false otherwise.

 const x = 5;